amiehannah/punk-api/README.md

 6. Filter Functionality </br>
    To use the checkboxes to filter by the three conditions **_(highABV, Classic Range, pHLevel)_** I created three individual states.
 I added an `onClick` event to each checkbox that toggled each change in state, dependent on which box had been clicked.

+7. Interaction with the API </br>
-7. According to the punk `API` docs, you can apply several filters using **_url parameters_** (passed in as a query string to the end of the root endpoint), so I could use the API's data to filter for both:
+   According to the punk `API` docs, you can apply several filters using **_url parameters_** (passed in as a query string to the end of the root endpoint), so I could use the API's data to filter for both:
    • High Alcohol content (ABV value greater than 6%)
    • Classic Range (was first brewed before 2010)